jimdigriz/qemuie/README.md

 You should run the following from a mountpoint with a lot of disk space (at least 20GiB):

     make -f /path/to/qemuie/Makefile msedge

+In another terminal use the following to get a terminal:

+    make -f /path/to/qemuie/Makefile spice

+You should open 'Device Manager' and 'Update Driver' by telling Windows to recurse into the directories of starting at `D:\` for all unknown devices as well as the 'Display adapter'.

+You should also download and install the [Windows Guest Tools](https://www.spice-space.org/download/windows/spice-guest-tools/spice-guest-tools-latest.exe).

 Other available targets can be found with `all` like so: